Female Guitarist Rynata at various NAMM Shows

-I always have a great time at NAMM even though.. after a while it’s equipment overload and I feel drained after having been subjected to super sonic sounds and noises for 4 days straight.
+I always have a great time at NAMM even though.. after a while, it’s equipment overload.
+I feel drained after having been subjected to super sonic sounds and noises for 4 days straight.
 Every year there is more gear, especially in the guitar market.
 Below are just a few impressions.

 Female Blues Rock Guitarist Rynata and Minarik Inferno Guitar

-Women Blues Guitar Power I say!
-The guys at Brubaker Guitars decided that "green" was my color with the hair-do and all.
+Women Shred Guitar Power I say!
+The guys at Brubaker Guitars decided that green was my color with the hair-do.
 Hence the green guitar.
 Personally, I like the chunks of blue hair with the poster background.
 Very styling.

 Playing some tasty jazz and blues stuff on this cool D’Aquisto Guitar at the Aria USA booth.
 Photo by Jim Steinfeldt.
 I sat down at Aria USA and played some of their jazz guitars under the brand name D’Aquisto.
 Lovely Guitars.
 Jim Steinfeldt, a photographer friend of mine, caught me there and took this cool pix.